Configure content caching

 By default, the CDN ignores cookies.

-You can enable caching of content based on cookie settings.
+You can enable caching content by cookie parameters.

-The CDN caches a single file with different cookies from the HTTP request header as different files, and each new user request is redirected to the source.
+The CDN caches the same file with different cookies from the HTTP request header as different files, and each new user request is redirected to the source.

 -